jeffreycwitt/pl339/docs/09-exam.md

 title: "9: Exam Review"
 date: 2024-02-11
 nav_order: 9
-published: false
+published: true
 ---

 # Exam Format

+The exam will take place in class on Tuesday 2/11.
 The exam format will consist of two parts.
 (1) A question section composed primarily of multiple choice or short answer questions and (2) then two essay questions asking you to explore and articulate some of the big ideas we've been discussing.

 # Key Ideas